stolnix/vcds-parser/README.md

 Any VCDS files opened by the user remain under the user’s control on their device or in the location from which the user selected the file.

-## 8. Children’s Privacy

-VCDS Parser does not knowingly collect personal information from children or from any other users.

-## 9. Changes to This Privacy Policy

-This Privacy Policy may be updated if the app’s functionality or data practices change.
-Any changes will be posted by updating this Privacy Policy.

-## 10. Contact

-For privacy-related questions, contact:

-**Email:** [your contact email here]